mfaani/mfaani/content/posts/interviewing/how-to-calculate-the-middle-index.md

 [0,0,2,2] -> [2,2,0,0]
 ```

-The general way to calculate the pivot index is:
+The general way to calculate the pivot index is either:

 ```
 let pivotIndex = (lower + upper) / 2
-let pivotIndex = lower + (upper - lower) / 2 // This approach helps avoid integer overflow.
-In swift we get the rounded number automatically.
+let pivotIndex = lower + (upper - lower) / 2 # This approach helps avoid integer overflow.
+In swift we get the integer number which is automatically rounded down.
 ```

 ```